lukasver/HenryTalent/README.md

 MAILGUN_TALENT = mailgun_email

 ```
-You have to replace `your_own_port`, `postgresuser`, `postgrespassword`, `postgresport`, and `MAILGUN*`  with your own credentials to connect to postgres database, and Mailgun services.
+You have to replace `your_own_port`, `postgresuser`, `postgrespassword`, `postgresport`, and `MAILGUN*`  with your own credentials to connect to postgreSQL database, and Mailgun services.
 This file will be ignored by github, as it contains sensitive information (the credentials).

 The SESSION_SECRET is a random security keyword, you can change or keep it.